PEXANE2/azure-docs.tr-tr/articles/cognitive-services/bing-visual-search/quickstarts/java.md

     static String imagePath = "path-to-your-image";
     ```

-## <a name="create-the-json-parser"></a>JSON ayrıştırıcının oluşturma
+## <a name="create-the-json-parser"></a>Create the JSON parser

-Daha fazla API'sinden bir JSON yanıtı yapmak için bir yöntem oluşturma okunabilir kullanarak `JsonParser`:
+Create a method to make the JSON response from the API more readable using `JsonParser`:

     ```java
     public static String prettify(String json_text) {